-Enquire to get Yuval Noah Harari's fees and availabilty for you next event
+Contact us to get Yuval Noah Harari's fees and availability for your next event

 One of our consultants will get back to you soon

 Professor Yuval Noah Harari is the author of international bestsellers Sapiens: A Brief History of Humankind and Homo Deus: A Brief History of Tomorrow, as well as the forthcoming 21 Lessons for the 21st Century (out September 2018).

 He is currently a lecturer at the Department of History, the Hebrew University of Jerusalem.
 Harari originally specialised in world history, medieval history and military history.
 His current research focuses on macro-historical questions such as: What is the relationship between history and biology?
 What is the essential difference between Homo sapiens and other animals?
 Is there justice in history?
 Does history have a direction?
 Did people become happier as history unfolded?

 Harari is a two-time winner of the Polonsky Prize for Creativity and Originality, which he was awarded in 2009 and 2012.
 In 2011 he won the Society for Military History’s Moncado Award for outstanding articles on military history.
 In 2017 Homo Deus won Handelsblatt’s German Economic Book Award for the most thoughtful and influential economic book of the year.
 In 2018 Harari gave a keynote speech on the future of humanity on the Congress Hall stage of the World Economic Forum annual meeting in Davos.

 Published in 2014, Harari’s book Sapiens: A Brief History of Humankind has become an international hit.
 By 2017, eight million copies had been sold and the book was translated into nearly 50 languages.
 It was listed on the Sunday Times bestseller list for over six months in paperback, and was a New York Times top 10 bestseller.
 Sapiens was recommended by Barack Obama, Bill Gates and Mark Zuckerberg.